Daria Kasatkina: Personal life

-Kasatkina's favourite tennis player is Rafael Nadal.
+Kasatkina's tennis idol is Rafael Nadal.
 In the women's game, she is a fan of Petra Kvitová and Maria Sharapova.
-She prefers to watch men's tennis over women's tennis, saying that the players are better at serving and moving around the court.
+She prefers to watch men's tennis over women's, saying that the players are better at serving and moving around the court.
 Kasatkina likes to play sports in general, including football.
 She is a fan of FC Barcelona.

 Kasatkina has been sponsored by Nike, Tecnifibre and Instaforex throughout her career.
 Her sponsorship with Nike ended in 2021, due to a series of poor results.
 In August 2021, Kasatkina signed an endorsement deal with Adidas for clothing, footwear, and apparel.
-She switched to Artengo racquets in 2022 after trying different racquets in a blind test.
+She switched to Decathlon's Artengo racquets in 2022 after trying different racquets in a blind test.

-In an interview in 2021 with Sofya Tartakova, Kasatkina made comments that were presumed to be discussing her bisexuality.
+In an interview with Sofya Tartakova in 2021, Kasatkina made comments that were presumed to be discussing her bisexuality.
 In 2022, she clarified these comments, coming out as lesbian, and stating in an interview that she is in a relationship with figure skater Natalia Zabiiako.
-It became public after Kasatkina posted a photo with her girlfriend on Instagram.
-Zabiiako also shared several photos with Kasatkina on her Instagram profile.
+It became public after Kasatkina and Zabiiako posted photos of each other together on Instagram.
+They announced their engagement in June 2025.
+Zabiiako and Kasatkina also started a YouTube blog where regularly upload videos depicting a look into the behind-the-scenes of their life on the professional WTA circuit, often featuring interviews and cameos from fellow top players.

-She said that she "found living in the closet impossible" and also speaking out against the attitudes towards the LGBTQ+ community and restrictions of rights within Russia.
-In that same interview, Kasatkina condemned the Russian invasion of Ukraine, calling for an end to Russian aggression and showing solidarity with the Ukrainian people.
-As a result of her sexuality, Kasatkina is unsure of what will happen to her if she ever chooses to return to Russia to see her friends and family, but the professional tennis player added that she doesn't regret her decision.
+Kasatkina said that she "found living in the closet impossible" and also speaking out against the attitudes towards the LGBTQ+ community and restrictions of rights within Russia.
+In that same interview, she condemned the Russian invasion of Ukraine, calling for an end to Russian aggression and showing solidarity with the Ukrainian people.
+As a result of her sexuality, Kasatkina is unsure of what will happen to her if she ever chooses to return to Russia to see her friends and family, but she has stated that she doesn't regret her decision.
+In June 2023, she expressed her understanding for Ukrainian players who refused to shake her hand after matches, saying "It’s a very sad situation and I understand."